 The SDF has identified land in all towns for future housing developments.
 A land audit was undertaken by the Housing Unit which is credible for Sterkspruit in 2017.
+A land audit needs to be undertaken for the entire Municipality.
 An LSDF for Sterkspruit was developed in 2017.
 The LSDF for Lady Grey was completed in June 2019.
 The Barkly East LSDF has been developed and adopted.